Pilar Manalo Danao

-Pilar Manalo Danao (March 10, 1914 – November 26, 1987) also known as Ka Pilar, Manang and PMD, was the eldest daughter of Felix Y. Manalo and the first Head Choir Director of the Iglesia ni Cristo (INC) from 1942 until her death in 1987.
+Pilar Manalo Danao (born Pilar de Guzman Manalo; March 10, 1914 – November 26, 1987) also known as Ka Pilar, Manang and PMD, was the eldest daughter of Felix Manalo and the first Head Choir Director of the Iglesia ni Cristo (INC) from 1942 until her death in 1987.
 She was instrumental in the creation of hymns for INC; she is the sole lyricist of the church’s Tagalog hymnal, Ang Himnario ng Iglesia ni Cristo.
 The hymnal originally contained 220 songs, and its first publication in 1937 bears her name and initials imprinted on hymnals (in Tagalog and English) and musical scores (Tagalog) for the choir.

 Upon her death, Fausto Perez succeeded her as the Head Choir Director while Liberty Manalo-Albert took charge as the Coordinator of the choir to Executive Minister Eraño G. Manalo.
 Ramon C. Reyes and Gemma Manalo-de Guzman, daughter of current Executive Minister Eduardo V. Manalo, are the most recent to posts vacated by Perez (after his death) and Albert.

 Personal life

 Pilar de Guzman Manalo was born on March 10, 1914, in Punta, Santa Ana, Manila to Honorata de Guzmán and Felix Manalo, who is regarded by the members of Iglesia ni Cristo as the Last Messenger of God in These Last Days, months before the beginning of the First World War coinciding with the registration of the Church to the Philippine Government.
 Her name, given by her father, literally means "pillar."
 Few months later, her father decided to move to Tipas, Taguig, Rizal to teach his newfound doctrines to hometown neighbors, where Pilar spent childhood with her younger sister.

-Pilar had five siblings named Avelina Manalo - Makapugay, Dominador, Salvador, Eraño, and Bienvenido.
+Pilar had five siblings named Avelina, Dominador, Salvador, Eraño, and Bienvenido.
 Eraño assumed INC leadership after their father's death in 1963.
 She was married to Artemio Montes Danao, a dentist.

 Pilar Manalo Danao is buried alongside her family members at the graves and two mausoleums at Loyola Memorial Park in Marikina.